Breadcrumb

 Research interest

 Universal health coverage (UHC) ensures that everybody can use the promotive, preventive, curative, rehabilitative and palliative health services they need, with sufficient quality, at an affordable price (SDG target 3.8).
 For reaching this target, revenue collection for healthcare and its efficient and equitable use is essential.
-Professor Khan's research thus deals with UHC status and its progress in different countries, employing the theories of health economics (among others) and relevant empirical investigations.
+Khan's research thus deals with UHC status and its progress in different countries, employing the theories of health economics (among others) and relevant empirical investigations.
 His research thus includes healthcare financing, health insurance, catastrophic expenditure and poverty impact of sickness, disability and deaths, economic evaluation of health interventions (like, cost-effectiveness analysis) and so forth.
 He utilizes health econometrics in his research largely.
-Building capacity of potential research students of analysing UHC status and its progress in countries with different economic levels is a major interest of Professor Khan.
+Building capacity of potential research students of analysing UHC status and its progress in countries with different economic levels is a major interest of Khan.

 Selected Publications